haonanwang411/haonanwang411.github.io/_pages/about.md

 Text games serve as an abstract and highly flexible environment to study and test large language models (LLMs) and interactive systems.
 In my research work, I want to explore three interesting directions:
 - **1.Text games and Intelligent Agents**:
 Text games provide a simplified yet dynamic environment for training and evaluating intelligent agents.
 These agents must process natural language inputs, plan actions, and adapt to changing scenarios—skills that are critical for real-world applications.
 Using text games to study intelligent agents' decision-making, memory, and collaboration in partially observable, multi-turn environments.
-- **2. Text games and AI evaluation**: Moving beyond static benchmarks, I leverage text games to evaluate LLMs’ reasoning, adaptability, and performance in dynamic tasks.
+- **2. Text games and human-center evaluation**: Moving beyond static benchmarks, I leverage text games to evaluate LLMs’ reasoning, adaptability, and performance in dynamic tasks.
 - **3.Text games and Real-world applications**: Applying insights from text games to develop systems for education, decision-making, and human-AI collaboration.

 In the past, I also worked on conversation data analysis, Computer Vision and Driveless tasks, and some other Machel Learning algorithms.